Is it worth considering investing in a private company?

 Although private companies cannot list their shares on the stock exchange (see below), shares can be offered directly to individual investors, such as angel investors.

 To invest in a private limited company, the investor will generally need to purchase at least one share for an agreed sum.
-The type of shares offered is particularly important for investors; preference shares are often most suitable.
+The type of shares offered is particularly important for investors; preference shares are often the most suitable.

 Preference shares have a fixed rate of dividend which is paid out before the other types of shares.
 This feature provides a higher degree of security for shareholders of preference shares, at least in terms of receiving a return on their investment.